 Hampden Association of Congregational Ministers

-For more information about the collection, view the archival finding aid for the Massachusetts Conference Collection records.
+For additional information please see the finding aid for the Massachusetts Conference Collection records.

 This volume of the minutes and records of the Hampden Association of Ministers includes meeting minutes and council proceedings, lists of delegates, records of votes, proceedings of ordinations, installations, and dismissions, discussions of religious matters, committee reports and appointments, examinations of ministers, and the association constitution along with the original signers of the document.

 These council minutes and proceedings include ordinations, disciplinary cases, lists of delegates, and the results of council deliberations.